 I am at a place in my life where I’m grateful for so much.
 To begin with, I have my health, a sweet place to live, a wonderful family including 2 cutie grandsons, and a dog named Roxie.
 And, boy, am I thankful for Roxie.
 Let me tell you a little about her.

 The beginning – how my pet and I found each other.

 Unlike a lot of kids, I didn’t grow up with dogs.
 However, when we lived in Florida, I got one for my two daughters.
-Jivery was an Australian Shepherd and was the light of my life (after the kids, of course).
+My pet dog Jivery was an Australian Shepherd and was the light of my life (after the kids, of course).
 Jivery and I were inseparable and we were together until he was 16 years old.
 Shortly after he passed, I moved to Ohio.
 My heart was broken and I vowed I would never get another dog.

 I was working as the Dance Director at a lovely ballroom dance studio in Cincinnati.
 It’s called Dare To Dance and if you’re in that area, I highly recommend it.
 I had a few private students.
 My student Bob is a veterinarian.
 The SPCA would bring the strays they picked up to his clinic.

 I had told Bob the story of Jivery and how I was through with dogs, not wanting to go through the pain of losing it again.
 And he respected that until one day, after about three years of teaching him, he showed me a picture of a new dog the SPCA had brought to the clinic.
 “Do you want to meet her?
 She’s about 5 months old.
 Australian Shepherd.”

 What a beautiful pup!
 It was a few days before Christmas and I was feeling kinda merry, so I said to myself, “Why not?
 Couldn’t hurt to look.”
-In my mind, she looked like she should be a dog named Roxie.
+In my mind, she looked a Roxie.
 I always wondered why I had already named her before I even met her.
 LOL.
-Next day Roxie came home with me.
+The next day, a dog named Roxie came home with me.

 Idiosyncrasies of a dog named Roxie